Xavier Rhodes: College career

-Freshman (redshirt)
+2009 season

 As a freshman in 2009, Rhodes played in only two games against Boston College and Georgia Tech on special teams before suffering a hand injury that sidelined him for the rest of the season.
 He was granted a medical redshirt, preserving him another year of college eligibility.

-Freshman
+2010 season

 In 2010, Rhodes started all 14 games at the boundary cornerback position and emerged as a promising young star for FSU's vastly improved defense.
 He used his physical attributes to record 12 pass breakups and four interceptions, good for a share of the team lead.
 His pass breakups and 16 passes defended led all freshmen nationally.
 He was credited with three pass breakups in pivotal Atlantic Division wins over Boston College and Clemson.
-He also intercepted a pass in the end zone against the Tigers which proved to swing the momentum in the Seminoles' 16-13 victory.
+He intercepted a pass in the end zone against the Tigers which proved to swing the momentum in the Seminoles' 16–13 victory.
 His previous interceptions came against BYU and NC State.
 A sure tackler, the Miami native ranked seventh on the team with 58 stops and his 49 solo tackles ranked fourth.
 Rhodes's ability to play close to the line of scrimmage in coverage enabled him to collect 3.5 tackles for loss on the season and two sacks.
-He recovered the first two fumbles of his career in FSU's home finale against Florida in a 31-7 rout.
+He recovered the first two fumbles of his career in FSU's home finale against Florida in a 31–7 rout.
 He was named one of the top newcomers on defense at the annual Florida State football banquet.
 In all, he recorded 54 tackles, four interceptions, and two sacks.
 He was named the ACC Defensive Rookie of the Year and was a consensus freshman All-American.
-He also earned National Defensive Freshman of the Year honors from Collegefootballnews.com.
+He earned National Defensive Freshman of the Year honors from Collegefootballnews.com.

-Sophomore
+2011 season

 In his redshirt sophomore season in 2011, Rhodes started as part of a three-man cornerback rotation with Mike Harris and Greg Reid.
 He made five tackles at Clemson, at Wake Forest, and Duke.
 Against Maryland, Rhodes tallied a season-high six tackles.
 He intercepted his first pass of the season against NC State.
 He finished with four tackles in the win over Notre Dame in the 2011 Champs Sports Bowl.
-He registered 43 stops (36 solo) on the season with 1.5 tackles for loss, one interception, and four pass-breakups for the season.
+He registered 43 stops (36 solo) on the season with 1.5 tackles for loss, one interception, and five pass-breakups for the season.
 He was selected as the Mr. Dependable Skill Award winner at the team's annual banquet.